OliverSwift/Promys/README.md

 5. Power on the Promys device.
 6. Tada ![Splash](/Server/Target/boot/splash.jpg)

 > **Warning**, you won't be able to login to the device.
-You'll need to modify the image by mounting the SD (on a Linux box) and remove start up lines in `/etc/rc.local` file.
-SSH is not active by default, use keyboard on console.
+SSH is not active by default.
+You'll need to modify the image by mounting the SD (on a Linux box) uncomment some lines in `/etc/rc.local` file and make root read-write by modifying `/etc/fstab`.
+You'll then need to reboot and ssh to it (usual Pi credentials are preserved), change password, make root file filesystem read-only again and comment the extra lines in `rc.local`.

 > **Note:** **[ETCHER](https://etcher.io/)** by _[Resin.io](https://resin.io/)_ makes image burning on SD very easy and safe on Linux, MacOS and Windows.

 For administrators, the `/boot` partition is VFAT formatted and can easily be mounted on any PC/Mac.
 It contains `wifi.cfg` for Wifi access point configuration where you can change ESSID, password, channel, etc. If a `nat.txt` file exists there ip forwarding and masquerading will be performed so connected users on Wifi will be routed to LAN.
+You may also visit the `settings.html`page to adjust main parameters, on first vist you'll be asked to set a password.

 The splash image (see above) is a jpeg file named `splash.jpg` (1920 by 1080 pixels) that can easily be customized (with company logo and additional technical details for users for example).

 ## Server
 This section describes what is needed to build and setup the server.